 DRE = (A/(A + B)) * 100

-where A stands for total defects found in development, B stands for total defects found in production.
+where A stands for total defects removed before release, B stands for the sum of defects removed before release and defects found after release (in production).

-Here is also a summary of the basic steps to the present configuration:
+Here is also a summary of the configuration steps to build Defect Removal Efficiency report in Jira:

-Step 1: Add the ‘Performance Objectives’ dashboard gadget to your dashboard.
+Step 1: Add the ‘Performance Objectives’ gadget to your dashboard.

-Step 2: Add 2 data sources, one with Bugs reported by QA team, and the second one with Bugs reported outside the QA team.
+Step 2: Add 2 data sources, one with Bugs resolved before release, and the second one with Bugs reported after release.
+For this step you can use the app’s advanced data segmentation options or use saved filters in the data source settings:

 Step 3: Select ‘Formula’ tab for the Metric calculation.

-Step 4: Add 2 parameters – first (P1) with the number of issues from data source A: ‘Reported by QA’ and second (P2) with the number of issues from data source B: ‘Reported by others’.
+Step 4: Add 2 parameters – first (P1) with the number of issues from data source A: ‘Resolved bugs before release’ and second (P2) with the number of issues from data source B: ‘Bugs reported after release’.

 Step 5: Use the parameters above in the formula equation: “(P1/(P1+P2))*100” for Defect Removal Efficiency (%) KPI.